Using Text and Image Tables

 Create another item, and select Image Table for its type.
 Give it a title (as always, the title doesn't matter except to you, so name it anything you like).
 Select the column XandOMatrix as its content.
 Give this table the same 120x120 size as the board image item, and position it right on top of the board image item.
 (This will look a little messy right now because these two item's titles will display right on top of each other, but that's okay.)

-Use the Text/Image Table Cell WxH fields to set a cell size of 40,40 so that the table will show three rows of three cells each (because 120 / 3 = 40).
+Open the Table Format dialog, and use the Cell WxH fields to set a cell size of 40,40 so that the table will show three rows of three cells each (because 120 / 3 = 40).

 Hint: After setting the cell size, you can just drag out the item's size, and watch the faint gray gridlines to see when it's large enough to have three rows and three columns.
 You can make it a little larger than that; you don't have to be precise.
 Then click the Trim to Fit button to automatically make its size just right.

 We'll want our Xs and Os to be smaller than the cell size, so that they fit well within the board areas.
-Use the Text/Image Table Content WxH fields to set a size of 30,30 to accomplish that.
+Use the Content WxH fields in the Table Format dialog to set a size of 30,30 to accomplish that.

 For this exercise, make sure the Show gridlines option is not selected.
 We're using the background image to show a proper tic-tac-toe grid instead.